Amintore Fanfani: Third and fourth government

-In February 1962, after the national congress of the Christian Democracy, Fanfani reorganised his cabinet and gained the benign abstention of the socialist leader Pietro Nenni.
+The third Fanfani government was formed only by DC ministers, and included also members of the party's right-wing, like Andreotti, Pella, Scelba, and Guido Gonella, who served respectively as ministers of Defence, Budget Interior, and Justice.
+The cabinet was externally supported by PSDI, PRI, and PLI.
+With Fanfani as prime minister and Moro as secretary of the party, the organic centre-left period officially began.
+In February 1962, after the national congress of the DC, Fanfani reorganized his cabinet and gained the benign abstention of the socialist leader Pietro Nenni.
 During this term as prime minister, Fanfani carried out a number of reforms in areas such as health, education, and social security.

 In his three years rule, thanks to the key support of the PSI, Fanfani approved the nationalization of Enel, the national electric company and the establishment of middle school, the introduction of share taxation.
-Only the implementation of the ordinary statute regions and the urban reform remained uncompleted, due to a strong internal opposition within the DC.
-Moreover, the new international balance of power marked by the presidency of John F. Kennedy, influenced Western politics in favor of reformism, as the best alternative to defeat communism.
+Only the implementation of the ordinary statute Italian regions and the urban reform remained uncompleted due to a strong internal opposition within the DC.
+Moreover, the new international balance of power marked by the presidency of John F. Kennedy, influenced Western politics in favor of reformism, as the best alternative to defeat Soviet Communism.
 During his premiership, Fanfani built up a good relation with President Kennedy.
-The two leaders met the first time during 1956 Democratic National Convention in Chicago, and in 1963, Fanfani was invited at the White House.
+The two leaders met the first time during 1956 Democratic National Convention in Chicago, and in 1963 was invited at the White House.
 Some analysts reported that Kennedy considered Fanfani an example of Catholic reformism.
-During the Cuban Missile Crisis, according to Ettore Bernabei, it was Fanfani who proposed the withdrawal of medium-range US missiles from Apulia, which than resulted in a peaceful ending of the crisis.
+According to Ettore Bernabei, during the Cuban Missile Crisis it was Fanfani who proposed the withdrawal of medium-range US missiles from Apulia, which than resulted in a peaceful ending of the crisis.